OSU saves Oregon's hazelnut industry

-OSU's new hazelnuts are immune to the yield-reducing eastern filbert blight fungus
+OSU's new hazelnuts resist the tree-killing eastern filbert blight fungus

-But more than 20 years ago, the future looked bleak.
+More than 20 years ago, the future looked bleak for Oregon's hazelnut growers.
 A disease called eastern filbert blight was threatening to devastate orchards.

-So OSU researchers set to work, crossbreeding tree varieties for resistance to it.
-They've since released 17 cultivars that are immune.
-The latest contribution was in 2013 with Wepster, a high-yielding, blight-resistant hazelnut whose smaller size makes it ideal for the baking and chocolate industries.
+OSU set to work, crossbreeding tree varieties for resistance to it.
+The university has since released 18 cultivars that are resistant.
+The latest contribution was in 2014 with McDonald, a high-yielding, blight-resistant hazelnut whose size and blanching ability make it ideal for the baking, snack and chocolate industries.

 Sources: Polly Owen, manager of the Hazelnut Marketing Board; USDA National Agricultural Statistics Service; OSU hazelnut breeder Shawn Mehlenbacher.